How To Treat IBS, IBD & Colitis In Dogs Naturally

 If you see mucus or blood in your dog's poop, then please contact your veterinarian.
 Your vet will perform a fecal test to determine what is causing the blood and mucus.
 There are many potential causes for blood and mucus in the stool.
 It is a sign of inflammation in the GI tract.
 Worm infestations, chronic diarrhea, food intolerances, viruses (such as parvovirus and coronavirus), giardia, a bowel obstruction, liver disease, IBD and some cancers can cause blood and/or mucus in the stool.

 There are two types of blood that can be found in your dog's stool: hematochezia and melena.
 Hematochezia is a bright-red blood in the stool.
 This comes from the lower gastrointestinal tract, including the colon and rectum.
 Melena is dark, black, tarry stool that contains digested blood from high up in the intestines.
 Both hematochezia and melena may be an indication of a serious health problem, or they could indicate something very minor.
 If the bleeding episodes continue, please work with your veterinarian to determine the cause.

 Hemorrhagic gastroenteritis (HGE) can be very disturbing for you and your dog.
 It is the sudden onset of vomiting that is accompanied by large amounts of dog bloody diarrhea.
 Many veterinarians compare the stool to raspberry jelly.
 HGE is acute inflammation of the stomach and intestines.
 It can quickly become life-threatening due to blood loss and dehydration.
 HGE is more often seen in certain small-breed dogs, such as miniature schnauzers, dachshunds, Yorkshire terriers and miniature poodles.

 With all cases of blood and mucus in the stool, it is very important to have your dog examined by a veterinarian to determine the underlying cause.
 Treatment may include antibiotics or antifungals and/or require hospitalization.
-Our natural supplement protocols for IBD, colitis and diarrhea can offer long-term relief from symptoms, especially when our dog gastroenteritis home treatments are used in conjunction with recommended treatments from your veterinarian.
-Using the appropriate hypoallergenic, anti-inflammatory diet along with our natural remedies can be life changing for your dog!
+Our natural supplement protocols for IBD, colitis, diarrhea and IBS in dogs can offer long-term relief from symptoms, especially when our dog gastroenteritis home treatments are used in conjunction with recommended treatments from your veterinarian.
+Using the appropriate hypoallergenic, anti-inflammatory diet along with our natural remedies can be life-changing for your dog!

 The Best Diet for Dogs With IBD, Diarrhea and Colitis